By Tim Lambert

 Meanwhile in 1895 a German named Wilhelm Rontgen discovered X-rays.
 Then in 1896 Antoine Henri Becquerel discovered that uranium gives off mysterious, invisible rays.

 In 1897 Marie Curie started investigating uranium.
 (In 1898 she coined the term radioactive to describe any substance that gave off the mysterious rays).
-Marie also examined a substance called pitchblende, which she realised is much more radioactive than pure uranium.
-Marie Curie realised that pitchblende must contain some elements that are much more radioactive than pure uranium.
+Marie also examined a substance called pitchblende, which she realized is much more radioactive than pure uranium.
+Marie Curie realized that pitchblende must contain some elements that are much more radioactive than pure uranium.

-Unfortunately the Pierre and Marie Curie did not realise that exposure to radiation was harming their health.
+Unfortunately Pierre and Marie Curie did not realize that exposure to radiation was harming their health.
 Nevertheless in 1904 Marie Curie had a daughter called Eve.

-Unfortunately in 1905 Pierre was killed by a horse-drawn vehicle.
+Sadly in 1906 Pierre was killed by a horse-drawn vehicle.
 However after his death Marie was offered his post as Professor of Physics at Sorbonne University.
 In 1911 Marie Curie was given the Nobel Prize for Chemistry.

 Marie continued to research radium and in 1921 she visited the USA and met President Harding.
 Marie Curie visited the USA again in 1929.
 However her health was failing.
 Eventually she was diagnosed with leukemia.
 Marie Curie died on 4 July 1934.
 She was 66.